RodrigoNaves/ginan-bitbucket-update-tests/README.md

     $ cd /data/tmp

 Note that `/data/tmp` is only used here as example and can be any directory

 ### YAML
-We are using the YAML library to parse the configuration files used to run many of the programs found in this library (https://github.com/jbeder/yaml-cpp).
-Here is an example of how we have installed the yaml library from source:
+We are using the [YAML](https://github.com/jbeder/yaml-cpp) library to parse the configuration files used to run many of the programs found in this library.
+Here is an example of how to install the yaml library from source:

     $ cd /data/tmp
     $ sudo git clone https://github.com/jbeder/yaml-cpp.git